mariorossi77/consoom/README.md

 # consoom
-consoom plebbit a sxiv $1 at a time
+the fastest way to consoom plebbit

 ### deps
 wget